alextok/dbsc-discussions/README.md

 # Open topics

+1. [Spec]Header name approval process with IETF to be kicked off after TPAC.
+Owners: Kristian, Sameera

-1. Push the list of URLs supported for key generation in Windows.
+1. [Document]Push the list of URLs supported for key generation in Windows.
 Owners: Sasha

-1. [Document] Policy is mandated for enterprise, but not for consumers.
+1. [Document]Policy is mandated for enterprise, but not for consumers.
 All enterprise users will be behind a policy.
 Edge may turn in ON by default.
 Chrome may turn it OFF by default.
+Probably will be added in Spec, discuss how much we want to add this in enterprise.
 Owners: Sameera

 1. [Document]Close on Policy specifics.
 Policy details, shape, Registry vs Cloud deplyment, choice between Local Key Helpers etc. Owners: Sameera